robbytan8/laravel-sample-project/README.md

 Code covered in this repository

 - main branch (master): basic view and route (simple navigation)
+- branch 01-laravel_data_from_route_and_controller: Send data from route or controller and display it on view

 Laravel Tutorial: [Laravel in Roemah Rotan](https://www.youtube.com/playlist?list=PLdmJps-of11t4pFewpSlpiDyiwCXc5Z0h)